A4i-tech/byoeb/byoeb-v1/byoeb/docs/deployment.md

 ## 4) Docker Configuration

 A Dockerfile is already present in `/byoeb-v1/byoeb`.
 The CI/CD pipeline automatically:
-- Builds Docker images with environment-specific tags
+- Builds Docker images with environment-specific tags (see below)
 - Pushes to GitHub Container Registry (ghcr.io)
 - Deploys using the built image